 The Chusky is still a relatively new crossbreed, so there is very little known about its origin.

 However, looking into the history of both purebred parents of the Chusky can help us learn more about the Chow Chow Husky Mix and what makes them tick.
+Let’s start with the Chow parent.

-Origins of the Chow Chow
+Origins Of The Chow Chow

 The Chow Chow is considered by many to be one of the oldest dog breeds in the world, pictured in ancient artifacts hailing from the Han Dynasty of around 206 BC.